samm82/WorshipList/README.md

 To generate documentation, run `make doc` in the directory with the Makefile.
 This will create two folders; the important files are html/index and latex/refman.pdf for documentation.

-NOTE: Making the documents currently uses an absolute file path in `Main.py` on my system - if you are using this program, you will have to modify the path.

 ## Song Files

 Each song is stored as a text file with chords represented as Roman numerals, where "I" corresponds to the first chord of the scale, "II" to the